monastyrskyy/monastyrskyy.github.io/_posts/2018-10-01-collegescorecards.md

 There are few limits to how one can represent statistical data types in R; but there are general guidelines that if followed will result in a smooth-flowing work experience.
 Statistical data are divided into two types: categorical and numerical, and each type is subdivided into nominal and ordinal for categorical data and discrete and continuous for numerical data.
 Nominal data is categorical data that doesn’t imply a rank order (e.g. male, female; name of school attended).
 Ordinal data is categorical data that implies a rank order (e.g. highest level of education).
 Discrete data is numerical data that has values that can’t be subdivided (e.g. place of finishing a marathon; age in years).
 Continuous data is numerical data that can be subdivided and doesn’t have any preset values (e.g. height, dimensions of furniture). <a href="https://towardsdatascience.com/data-types-in-statistics-347e152e8bee" target="blank">(Source)</a>

-For each statistical data type, there are numerous ways to map them in R. Below are a few examples.
+For each statistical data type, there are numerous ways to map them in R. Below are a few examples.<a href="https://www.tutorialspoint.com/r/r_data_types.htm" target="blank">(Source)</a>

 | Statistical Data Types      | R Data Types | Example in R     |
 | :-----       |    :------   |         :----- |